 - Students who have GTA assistantships will rotate through available labs before selecting a thesis advisor.
 Those with GRA assistantships have their thesis advisor assigned when their acceptance letters are sent.
-See page 15 - Select thesis advisory committee (minimum 3 members) See page 15 - Develop Plan of Study in Graduate College Round-Up including required and elective coursework (by end of 2nd semester) - Complete required and elective courses to meet credit hour requirements - Conduct MS thesis research project and write MS thesis
+See page 15 - Select thesis advisory committee (minimum 3 members) See page 15 - Develop Plan of Study in Graduate College Round-Up including required and elective coursework (by end of 2nd semester) - Complete required and elective courses to meet credit hour requirements - Present public seminar and defend MS thesis (last semester with at least two credit hour enrollment)